- Family Spice - https://familyspice.com -

 Step 3: Make the unicorn ears

-Lighten moisten the back of one of the smaller ears with water and position it on top of one of the larger ears.
+4. Assemble the ears.
+Lightly moisten the back of one of the smaller ears with water and position it on top of one of the larger ears.
 The bottom of the ears should line up together on the straight end edge.
+Do not press the fondant too much as every indentation shows up.
+Repeat with the other two ear pieces until both ears are ready and assembled.

+5. Dry the ears.
+The unicorn ears aren’t simply flat pieces of fondant sticking straight out of the cake.
+Instead, they are rounded.
+This is simple to recreate.
 Place each assembled ear over a small rolling pin or whisk handle, with the little ear facing down.
 Gently smooth the ear over the curve so the ears are curved together facing down.
+Let it dry overnight.

 Step 4: Paint your fondant gold